-The dog market food has grown rapidly with advertising being seen everywhere: in shops, on billboards by the roads, in media and online and all of it backed by vets as well.
-It’s no wonder that sometimes dog owners can get confused and overwhelmed by it all especially if their pet is a new addition to their household.
+The dog market food has grown rapidly with advertising being seen everywhere: in shops, on billboards by the roads, in media and online and all of it is backed by vets.
+It’s no wonder dog owners sometimes get confused and overwhelmed by it all, especially if their pet is a new addition to their household.

 - Dry dog food (kibble)

-This is commonly packed in bags and is the most used type of dog feed.
+This is commonly packed in bags and is the most used dog feed.
 It contains a mixture of meat, fibres, starches and vegetables.
 Its moisture is reduced at 6-10%.
-Storage and feeding is easy and convenient as it can last for long periods of time whilst opened.
-It costs less than other types of dog meals and is beneficial to maintain a good dental health.
+Storage and feeding are easy and convenient as they can last for long periods of time whilst open.
+It costs less than other dog meals and is beneficial for maintaining good dental health.

 - Wet dog food (canned)

 Contains mostly meat ingredients, thus having more fat and proteins and fewer carbohydrates.
 Its moisture is around 60-90% depending on the producer.
-The risen level of moisture makes it necessary to feed a bigger quantity to your dog.
-Thus, it can be proven as a costly option, nevertheless necessary to add to a dog’s diet.
+The rising moisture level makes it necessary to feed a bigger quantity to your dog.
+Thus, it can be proven a costly option, but nevertheless necessary to add to a dog’s diet.